Seen-Ventures/ai-accelerator/8.3 Multi Agent LLM Lecture/README.md

 - **Gallery:** Managing and sharing your workflow configurations, skills, and agents.
 - **Complex Workflows:** Implementing more sophisticated interactions, such as `GroupChat` for simultaneous multi-agent conversations.
 - **Custom Skill Development:** Creating and integrating your own custom skills using Python.
-- **Advanced Agent Configuration:** Deep dive into configuration options and utilizing advanced features.
+- **Advanced Agent Configuration:** Deep dive into configuration options and utilising advanced features.

 Furthermore, the AutoGen Studio project welcomes contributions.
 Refer to the project's contribution guidelines for more information.